Property Management Blog

 Can a Tenant Use the Security Deposit as Last Month's Rent?

 This is allowed per the state’s landlord-tenant laws.
-A tenant may be able to do so if the lease doesn’t explicitly prohibit it.
-As such, make sure the lease is clear to prevent the tenant from using the deposit for any outstanding rent.
+A tenant may be able to do so if the lease agreement doesn’t explicitly prohibit it.
+As such, make sure the lease is clear to prevent the tenant from using the security deposit for any outstanding rent.

 Can a Landlord Charge for Nail Holes in Oklahoma?